What is Childhood Apraxia of Speech?

 Although a child with Childhood Apraxia of Speech knows what they want to say, their brain struggles to correctly move their lips, jaw, and tongue to speak clearly and be understood.

 Learning to speak is like learning to perform any skilled movement like playing the piano or knitting: at first you must concentrate on all the steps involved but with practice this process becomes automatic.
-While most children memorise the steps involved in speaking, children with Childhood Apraxia of Speech must continually re-learn how to produce a word or phrase by asking themselves:
+Most children easily memorise the steps involved in speaking, but children with CAS must continually re-learn how to produce a word or phrase by asking themselves:

 - Which sounds do I need?